cylc/cylc-doc/src/user-guide/writing-workflows/configuration.rst

 :cylc:conf:`flow.cylc`
    The file which configures the workflow.

 ``bin/`` (optional)
-   A directory where you can put scripts and executables for use in the workflow.
-It is automatically added to ``$PATH`` in the job execution environment.
+   A directory for scripts and executables used by workflow tasks.
+It is added to ``$PATH`` in task job environments.

-   Alternatively, tasks can call external commands; or they can be scripted entirely within the flow.cylc file.
+   Task jobs can also run scripting defined in the ``flow.cylc`` file, executables installed to user-defined locations of the workflow run directory, and external excutables.

 ``lib/python/`` (optional)
-   A directory for Python modules which can be used for:
+   A directory for Python modules.
+It is added to ``$PYTHONPATH`` in the scheduler and task job execution environments.
+It can be used by:

-   - Tasks; this directory is automatically added to ``$PYTHONPATH`` in the job execution environment.
+   - Task jobs
-   - Custom :ref:`job submission modules <CustomJobSubmissionMethods>`.
+   - Custom :ref:`job submission modules <CustomJobSubmissionMethods>`
-   - Custom :ref:`Jinja2 Filters<CustomJinja2Filters>`).
+   - Custom :ref:`Jinja2 Filters<CustomJinja2Filters>`

-Other files and folders may be placed in the :term:`source directory` e.g. documentation, configuration files, etc.
+Other files and folders may be placed in the :term:`source directory` too: documentation, configuration files, etc. When the workflow is :ref:`installed

-When the workflow is :ref:`installed <Installing-workflows>`, these directories and files will be copied over to the :term:`run directory`.
+<Installing-workflows>` these will be copied over to the :term:`run directory`.

 .. _FlowConfigFile: